SurajPatelM/iikshana-courtroom-accessibility/README.md

-# Iikshana: On-Prem Courtroom Language Access System
+## Iikshana: On-Prem Courtroom Language Access System
 ### ADA-Aligned Audio Accessibility (Assistive, Not Authoritative)

-Iikshana is an **on-prem, AI-assisted courtroom accessibility system** designed to improve real-time spoken-language access for participants who are blind but can hear.
+Iikshana is an **on-prem, AI-assisted courtroom accessibility system** that provides real-time spoken-language support for participants who are blind but can hear.

-The system provides **live speech recognition, translation, and audio playback**, while preserving interpreter authority and court data sovereignty.
+The system offers **live speech recognition, translation, and audio playback**, while preserving interpreter authority and court data sovereignty.

-> This system is assistive only.
-> It does NOT replace certified interpreters.
-> It does NOT produce official court records.
-> All outputs require human oversight.
+> **Assistive only** — does **not** replace certified interpreters, does **not** produce official court records, and may require human oversight.

 ---

-# Team — Group 16 (IE7374 MLOps)
+### Team — Group 16 (IE7374 MLOps)

 - Aditya Vasisht
 - Akshata Kumble